Interoperable QR Code

 Overview

-Imagine a one-stop feature that your country can build to bridge the digital divide, drive financial inclusion to the last mile, break payments silos, drive e-commerce and GDP, reduce financial crime rates, and spur cross-sectoral innovation - all whilst leveraging existing systems.
+Imagine a one-stop feature that your country can build to bridge the digital divide, drive financial inclusion to the last mile, break payments silos, drive e-commerce and GDP growth, reduce financial crime rates, and spur cross-sectoral innovation, all while leveraging existing systems.

 Payments made based on an interoperable Quick Response (QR) code standard allow people to make payments to anyone, anytime, and anywhere.
-Payments can be made in a real-time, and highly secure manner with this digital public infrastructure that allows people to scan a machine readable QR code through any payment application of their choice on their mobile, regardless of which payment app the merchant uses.
+Payments can be made in a real-time, and highly secure manner with this digital public infrastructure that allows people to scan a machine-readable QR code through any payment application of their choice on their mobile device, regardless of which payment app the merchant uses.

-1. Static QR Codes: Bill amount has to be manually entered - it is a single code and can be printed as it does not change with each transaction.
+1. Static QR Codes: Bill amount has to be manually entered.
+This is a single code that can be printed, as it does not change with each transaction.

 2. Dynamic QR Codes: Transaction amount is pre-entered by the merchant by connecting it to a PoS terminal.